hda-technical/dancebooks/transcriptions/[1824, uk] Thomas Wilson - Danciad.md

 >
 > Should you detect the cheat you may complain,
 >
-> But 'twill not get your money back again;
+> But it will not get your money back again;
 >
 > They're silly elves who think they will recover;
 >
 > When fools bethink themselves, the market's over.
 >
-> Refunding's what these teachers don't profess,
+> Refunding is what these teachers don't profess,
 >
 > That is a virtue which but few possess;
 >
 > They're not so conscientious as to go
 >
-> At midnight, thro' a bitter frost and snow,
+> At midnight, through a bitter frost and snow,
 >
 > To make amends to those who may complain,
 >